marktennenhouse/html-games/README.md

 - Velocity drag: 0.98x per frame
 - State-based input system
 - MIDI input via Web MIDI API

+## Performance Tracking Integration

+The piano build includes optional reporting through the Piano Skill Tracker system:

+- `piano-tracker.js` is bundled locally (copied from the tracker game's integration package).
+- Configure the API endpoint and identifiers inside the `TRACKING_SETTINGS` block in `game.js`.
+- When MIDI input is active and the tracker configuration resolves expected note/chord IDs, the game:
+  - Starts a tracker session alongside each gameplay run.
+  - Records every detected up/down action with its expected and played note/chord IDs.
+  - Ends the session with aggregate success/error counts so you can generate performance reports (session detail, mastery, transition analysis, etc.).
+- If the API is unreachable or IDs cannot be resolved, the tracking layer disables itself automatically.

+> Tip: run the Piano Skill Tracker backend locally (default `http://localhost:5000`) or adjust the base URL to match your deployment.
+The tracker expects reference data (keys, chords, progressions) to already exist in the piano system database.

 ## Browser Compatibility